Using Focus Skills to close COVID-19 learning gaps

 As soon as students complete a computer-adaptive Star test, you can view Star’s Instructional Planning Report at the student, group, and/or class level.
 The report identifies the skills a student is ready to learn, based on his or her current place in the learning progression.
 Focus Skills are flagged in the report so you can quickly see the most critical skills to move learning forward:

 If you use Star, you’ll also see Focus Skills in the Planner.
 Here, you can access aligned instructional resources for each skill, along with pre-made “skill checks” to assess students’ developing mastery.
-For helpful information about using these features, check out our new guide to using Star to reverse learning loss during the 2020–2021 school year.

 Before we go, it’s worth noting that math Focus Skills are now available in our Freckle platform as well, on the Standards page and in the Targeted Practice.
 For those who aren’t familiar with Freckle Math, it supports differentiated instruction and practice, and it integrates with the Star Math assessment.
 The ability to easily connect Focus Skills to daily practice benefits both teachers and students—and helps to ensure that no matter where learning happens, students remain focused on the skills that matter the most.